 You can also look at other artists who are successful in your niche and see how they market themselves and their work.
 You can use online platforms, social media, blogs, magazines, galleries, exhibitions, and other sources to gather information and inspiration.
 Once you have a clear idea of your niche and target market, you can tailor your art and your marketing strategy accordingly.

 How do I Price My Art?

 Pricing your art can be tricky, as there is no one-size-fits-all formula.
-However, there are some factors that you can consider helping you to determine a fair and realistic price for your work.
+However, there are some factors that you can consider helping you to determine a fair and realistic price for your work when selling your art.
 These include: